East Cleveland, Ohio: History

 By the Great Depression a great number of homes along "Millionaires' Row" were demolished or abandoned.
 Although commercial properties and fast-food chains replaced many Euclid Avenue homes during the second half of the 20th century, East Cleveland is still home to 18 of the original "Millionaire's Row" homes, while only six are left in the city of Cleveland.

-East Cleveland is also home to the historic Lake View Cemetery (pedestrian gardens) final resting place of John D. Rockefeller, James A. Garfield, Eliot Ness, Alan Freed, Ray Chapman, Garrett Morgan, Adella Prentiss Hughes, Al Lerner, Carl Stokes at 12316 Euclid Ave.
-East Cleveland.

 After World War II, development of other suburbs within the region brought a number of changes to East Cleveland.
 By the 1960s, African Americans constituted an increasingly large portion of the city's population.
 By 1984, East Cleveland was one of the largest primarily black communities in Ohio, with a population of 36,957.